frankelavsky/latex_paper_to_accessible_html/README.md

 40. add basic table of contents
 41. add nesting and disclosure to table of contents
 42. add styling to table of contents while scrolling, fix various issues
+43. fix endnote, add semantics for all role=docnotes and backlinks